 ➡️ Using equivSymbolic will accept any response that is mathematically equivalent to the correct answer.
 For example:

 ➡️ Using equivLiteral here will only accept 13x + 1x as the correct answer.
 It will not allow for other forms or combinations.

-➡️ Using equivValue here will not work; equivValue can not be used with variables.
-Otherwise, It works in a smiliar way as equivSymbolic, but checks for equivalence in different forms, such as units of measure.
+➡️ Using equivValue will not work for this particular example; equivValue can not be used with variables.
+Otherwise, It works in a similar way as equivSymbolic, but checks for equivalence in different forms, such as units of measure.
 It is most often not necessary to use equivValue, as the same can be accomplished with equivSymbolic.

 ➡️ Allow Decimal Marks: In any one of the above cases, if the answer allows for comma separators, please check the Allow Decimal Marks option!